C4Q/AC-Android/cohort_5.4/unit_01/01_12_DSA_OOP_Practice.md

 * Whiteboarding, where you'll be asked to answer a coding question either on a whiteboard, or online
 * or some combination of the two

-Today we will perform the first one in class - project submission
+Today we will perform the first one in class - Project Submission!

 We will - as a class, create a game from scratch, using all the skills we've learned since launch.
 This game will be called `PathFinder`.